yaretsuo/yaretsuo-monochrome-rice/README.md

 # Troubleshooting

-Q: My background didn't apply, what would I do?
+Q: My background didn't apply, what should I do?

 A: Press SUPER + Q and paste:
 ```bash
 pkill swww; swww-daemon & swww img ~/Pictures/yourwallpapername.extension